AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v22/modules/module14/aep-data-collection-ssf.md

 - Create a Adobe Experience Platform Data Collection Server property
 - Install and use the Adobe Cloud Connector extension in Adobe Experience Platform Data Collection
 - Create a Google Function endpoint and stream data to it
-- Create a Microsoft Azure Function endpoint and stream data to it
+- Create an AWS endpoint and stream data to it

 Watch this video to understand the value, customer journey and configuration process: